 Most common injuries from Osteoporosis

 There are a few common fracture sites for people with osteoporosis.
 The risk for fracture increases with age in both women and men but is more common in women.
 Fractures from osteoporosis occur every 3 seconds around the world.
 Most of the fractures associated with osteoporosis occur at the hip, spine, and wrist.
 The most concerning of the fractures are the hip and spine fractures.
 Fractures in the spine can cause many other issues, including, but not limited to, increased back pain, loss of height, and spinal deformities.
 Hip fractures can be more concerning and can cause loss of independence in a patient and sometimes death.

 How to Prevent Osteoporosis

 Prevention of osteoporosis is something that should be worked on throughout one’s life.
 It consists of proper nutrition and exercising regularly to keep bones healthy.
 A good intake of protein and calcium helps with bone density.
 Protein is one of the main building blocks of bone.
-If one does not eat meat regularly due to diet restrictions or personal choice, there are other sources of proteins to eat and supplements to take.
+If one does not eat meat regularly due to diet restrictions or personal choice, other sources of proteins are available to eat and supplements to take.
 Vitamin D is also needed since it helps absorb calcium.
 The best source of Vitamin D is the sun.
 Remember to take the proper precautions for being outside and protect your skin.